itsmerajesh444/FUTURE_ML_01/README.md

 ## 📃 License

-MIT License © SHAMBHAVI JHA
+MIT License © THIPPANA RAJESH
 See `LICENSE` for more details.

 ---